Skip to content

 image

-Message history can grow quickly and exceed the LLM's context window.
+Long conversations can exceed the LLM's context window.
 A common solution is to maintain a running summary of the conversation.
 This allows the agent to keep track of the conversation without exceeding the LLM's context window.

 from langchain_anthropic import ChatAnthropic